tnebooks/12th-zoology/content.en/zoology/microbes-in-human-welfare/_index.md

 describe strains of bacteria that are resistant to the majority of antibiotics commonly used today.

+### Fermented beverages

-**9.2.2 Fermented beverages** Microbes especially yeast is being used
+Microbes especially yeast is being used

 from time immemorial for the production of beverages like wine, beer, whisky, brandy and rum.
 Wine is among the oldest alcoholic beverages known and is produced by fermentation of fruit juice by yeast. **Zymology** is an applied science which deals with the biochemical process of fermentation and its practical uses.